-The Reorganized Church in keeping with the teachings of the original church has ever been a friend to virtue and a foe to vice, and has stood for primitive Christianity as portrayed in the New Testament Scriptures.
 First.
-As to the organic form of the church we have shown that Brigham Young was a usurper, while Joseph Smith, the first President of the Reorganized Church, was ordained according to law.
+As to the organic form of the church we have shown that Brigham Young was a usurper, while Joseph Smith, president of the Reorganized Church, was ordained according to law.
 The established law of the Lord as regards leadership, provided that Joseph Smith's successor should be "called of God," "chosen by the body," "appointed and ordained unto that office."
 This was never true of Brigham Young.

 Second.
 Church doctrine.
 The church organized by Joseph Smith in 1830, and of which the Reorganized Church stands in true succession, taught a belief in the God of the Bible.
 The Bible says, "Thou shalt have no other gods before me."
 Christ said, "I and my Father are one."
-The Book of Mormon teaches that:
+The Book of

+Mormon teaches that: